- Water tests

 - Help & Services

-How water quality is checked in the Canton of Zurich
+How water quality is monitored in the Canton of Zurich

-Groundwater catchment areas and lake water treatment plants are particularly monitored for residues of pesticides.
-In addition, there is close cooperation with the water protection laboratory of AWEL (Office for Waste, Water, Energy and Air).
+Close cooperation also exists with the water protection laboratory of AWEL (Office for Waste, Water, Energy and Air).

 The Cantonal Laboratory Zurich also checks water quality in bathing facilities.
-The lakes are managed by the Surface Water Protection Section of AWEL, including:
+Lakes monitored by the Surface Water Protection Section of AWEL include:

 - Hüttnersee